aws-observability/terraform-aws-observability-accelerator/docs/workloads/java.md

-# Existing Cluster with the AWS Observability accelerator base module and Java monitoring

-This example focuses on monitoring Java/JMX workloads running on Amazon EKS clusters.
+# Monitor Java/JMX applications running on Amazon EKS

 The current example deploys the [AWS Distro for OpenTelemetry Operator](https://docs.aws.amazon.com/eks/latest/userguide/opentelemetry.html) for Amazon EKS with its requirements and make use of existing
 Amazon Managed Service for Prometheus and Amazon Managed Grafana workspaces.